-If you’re wondering whether you should by the newest version of the Kaplan GMAT prep book, then you’ve come to the right place.
+If you’re wondering whether you should by the newest version of the Kaplan GMAT book, then you’ve come to the right place.
 Kaplan GMAT prep has come out with the GMAT Premier 2017 with 6 Practice Tests book, the newest in their arsenal of GMAT review books.
 I’ll offer my honest review so that you can decide whether to spend your money (about $30 on Amazon) here or look for another GMAT prep resource.

 Kaplan GMAT Premier 2017: Overview